yochaigal/cairn/adventures/conversions/the-frozen-ascent.md

 Danger Level: Treat a roll of a 2 or 3 as an encounter.

-## The Cold
+### The Cold

-On a 4 on the Dungeon Events table, make a STR save.
+On a 4 on the Dungeon Events table, make a "cold save" (save STR).
 On a failure roll 2d6.
-2. Anything you touch makes a STR save or it freezes too.
+1. Anything you touch makes a STR save or it freezes too.
-3. Weak eyesight
+2. Weak eyesight.
-4. Can only carry 6 items.
+3. Can only carry 6 items.
-5. Can only carry 8 items.
+4. Can only carry 8 items.
-6. Creatures nearby make a cold save.
+5. Creatures nearby make a cold save.
+6. Same.
-7. Same
+7. Same.
 8. Same.
-9. Same.
-10. Attacks are impaired and DEX save to succeed on basic tasks.
+9. Attacks are impaired and DEX save to succeed on basic tasks.
-11. Same.
+10. Same.
-12. Immune from cold save for the next 3 dungeon cycles.
+11. Immune from cold save for the next 3 dungeon cycles.

+## Dungeon Rooms

-## 1. West Entrance
+### 1. West Entrance

 Same.
 Recommended 1d10 crabs.

-## 2. Garden
+### 2. Garden

 Same.

-## 3. Corridor Spike Trap
+### 3. Corridor Spike Trap

 Same.

-## 4. Icy Ramp
+### 4. Icy Ramp

 DEX save or get pushed backwards into pit trap (d6 STR damage).